-A lot of people do this, especially at the high altitude passes in Ladakh.
+The reason why I kept it in this list of things not to do in Leh Ladakh is because a lot of people do this, especially at the high altitude passes in Ladakh.
 They will take there shirts off, go topless and then try to click a macho picture with their bikes in front of the board reading the name of the pass.
 This while sounds like a perfect picture to share around with friends can have serious implications.
 Standing at the top of a pass with your body exposed to cold winds will make you highly prone to falling ill; which will definitely ruin your rest of the trip.
 It is more or less one minute of fun but results can be dangerous.

 Do not take taxis or motorcycles rented outside Ladakh for sightseeing

 Non-local taxis, self drive rentals, motorcycles rented in another city except for Leh are only good enough to bring you to the city of Leh.
 Using it for sightseeing in Ladakh; places like Nubra, Pangong and Moriri, is not allowed and you must not take the chance.
 There have been incidents where such vehicles were attacked and vandalized by locals; even some tourists I heard got hurt.
 If you reached Leh in a non-local rented vehicle then please leave it parked at your hotel in Leh and rent another vehicle there for visiting other places in Ladakh.
 For more details on this ban, please read Non-local taxis and rented motorcycles banned in Ladakh.